-The "seven vines of Alsace" are the white varieties Gewurztraminer, Muscat (the two varieties Muscat Blanc and Muscat Ottonel are often used together), Pinot Blanc (likewise - Pinot Blanc and Auxerrois), Pinot Gris (formerly Tokay Pinot Gris - but now through EU decision prohibited), Riesling and Sylvaner, and as the only red wine variety Pinot Noir.
-Of the other varieties, Chasselas should also be mentioned, but it has shrunk in area and produces rather simple wines.
-The Chardonnay is only for Crémants (Sparkling wines) approved.
-The two traditional varieties Goldriesling and Knipperlé (Ortlieber) have no more meaning.
+The "seven vines of Alsace" are the white wine varieties Gewurztraminer, Muscat (the two varieties Muscat Blanc and Muscat Ottonel are often used together), Pinot Blanc (also - Pinot Blanc and Auxerrois), Pinot Gris (formerly Tokay Pinot Gris - but now prohibited by EU decision), Riesling and Sylvaner, and as the only red wine variety Pinot Noir.
+Of the other varieties, Chasselas is still worth mentioning, but it has shrunk in area and produces rather simple wines.
+The Chardonnay is only permitted for Crémants (sparkling wines).
+The two traditional varieties Goldriesling and Knipperlé (Ortlieber) are no longer of any importance.
 White wines are produced to over 90%.
-Red wine is predominantly made from Pinot Noir and occasionally also as Blanc de noirs pressed white.
-At the label the expansion type (dry to sweet) is not specified.
+Red wine is mainly made from Pinot Noir and occasionally also white as Blanc de noirs.
+The type of vinification (dry to sweet) is not indicated on the label.

-There are three appellation names.
-The AOC Alsace accounts for almost 75% of production.
-Mostly they are varietal wines from 100% of a variety indicated on the label.
-If this is missing, it is one Cuvée of different varieties, which as Edelzwicker (also Gentil) are marketed.
-The has a special position Klevener de Heiligenstein from the community of Heiligenstein.
+There are three appellation designations.
+The AOC Alsace accounts for almost 75% of the production.
+Mostly, these are varietal wines made from 100% of a variety indicated on the label.
+If this is missing, it is a cuvée of different varieties, which are marketed as Edelzwicker (also Gentil).
+The Klevener de Heiligenstein from the municipality of Heiligenstein has a special position.
 The AOC Crémant d'Alsace for bottle-fermented sparkling wines accounts for over 20% of production.
-The AOC Alsace Grand Cru applies to the 51st Grands Crus, Sweet wines have had a very long tradition in Alsace for centuries.
-The terms "Alsace Vendange Tardive" (late harvest) and "Alsace Sélection de Grains Nobles" (fine rotten berries) are added to Alsace or Alsace Grand Cru.
-It will also Vin de paille( Strohwein ) and Vin de glace( Eiswein ) generated.
-The Alsatian wines are slender in addition to the crémant Flûtes (Flutes) bottled.
+The AOC Alsace Grand Cru applies to the 51 Grands Crus.
+Sweet wines have had a very great tradition in Alsace for centuries.
+The appellations "Alsace Vendange Tardive" (late vintage) and "Alsace Sélection de Grains Nobles" (noble rotten berries) are added to Alsace or Alsace Grand Cru.
+Vin de paille(straw wine) and vin de glace(ice wine) are also produced.
+Alsace wines are bottled in the slender flûtes (flutes) in addition to the crémant.